renopp/hackintosh-coffee-lake-efi/README.md

 ## How to fix Issue

 - Fix Wake Up / Sleep Issue after sleep

 1. Go to Preference - Energy Saver
 2. Disable PowerNap and set turn off display 1 min

+## How to use this EFI

+- please generate `CHANGE_ME` from `config.plist` to your own generated code.
+- this EFI use USBInjectAll if you want to feel real USB 3.0 you can map your USB port with [USBMap](https://github.com/corpnewt/USBMap) and change enable key from `config.plist` `Kernel > Add > USBMap.kext` and disable `Kernel > Add > USBInjectAll.kext`

 ## Build 1 Used By [@renopp](https://github.com/renopp)